vlad-timotei/wporg-string-search/README.md

 ## Installation

 1. First, install the <a href="http://tampermonkey.net/">Tampermonkey</a> or <a href="http://www.greasespot.net/">Greasemonkey</a> browser extensions.
 2. Then, [visit this page](https://raw.githubusercontent.com/vlad-timotei/wporg-string-search/main/src/wporg-search-strings-across-projects.js).
-TamperMonkey or GreaseMonkey will take over from there.
+TamperMonkey or GreaseMonkey should take over from there.
+If not, manually copy the url and install it.

 ## Known issues
 - Pressing enter does not trigger the search results to show up